taufiktw/michal.paluchowski.com/content/posts/searching-for-geek-heaven/index.md

 ## IT is central to business

 Has your department ever been called a "cost center"?
-That's another way of saying "_we will outsource your work to &lt;insert cheap labor country> as soon as you start asking too much money._" You are disposable.
+That's another way of saying "_we will outsource your work to <insert cheap labor country> as soon as you start asking too much money._" You are disposable.
 [A cog in the machine][mppersonnotresource].
 But the ramifications here are so much broader, because if IT isn't the __driver of business__, then all IT decisions will be monetary decisions.

 - there's no point replacing a stone-age era technology, as long as it works,
 - there's no point speaking at a conference, because that's a cost that doesn't contribute to business,